 The scheme is considered to be a multi-employer scheme as described in Section 28 of FRS 102.
 This means it is not possible to attribute the Scheme's assets and liabilities to each specific Responsible Body, and this means contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs (credited)/charged to the SoFA in the year are contributions payable towards benefits and expenses accrued in that year (2019: credit of £307,701, 2018: charge of £273,109), plus the figures highlighted in the table below as being recognised in the SoFA, giving a total credit of £269,701 for 2019 (2018: charge of £308,109).
+The pensions costs charged to the SoFA in the year are contributions payable towards benefits and expenses accrued in that year (2020: £691,758, 2019: credit of £307,701), plus the figures highlighted in the table below as being recognised in the SoFA, giving a total charge of £697,758 for 2020 (2019: credit of £269,701).